jamesfawcett/Thinkpad-X2100-51nb-OpenCore-Hackintosh/README.md

 Full install guide is available in the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.html#stuck-on-eb-log-exitbs-start)

 - Download the EFI
-- Generate SMBIOS for ~MacBookPro15,2~ MacBookPro16,1 and put the values in config.plist.
+- Generate SMBIOS for ~~MacBookPro15,2~~ MacBookPro16,1 and put the values in config.plist.

+Any questions please ask.

 Alternativly, open the config.plist with [OpenCore Configurator](https://github.com/notiflux/OpenCore-Configurator) and generate the values automatically.
 Check coverage and make sure the serial IS NOT VALID if you want iMessage to work ;) I also recommend [Hackintool](https://github.com/headkaze/Hackintool), it's super helpful for mounting EFI files and debugging.